Rebalance

 Buy trade orders are created first.
 Then the system creates sell trade orders.
 Buy trade orders are created, from largest to smallest, as long as there is excess cash in the portfolio.
 The last trade order might be only partially fulfilled.
 Sell trade orders are created with the same logic: from largest to smallest, until the target cash balance is reached.

-If the difference per position measured in portfolio currency doesn't match a whole number of units (see the previous step), the system adjusts the trade orders following the logic defined in the rebalancing settings in Preferences .
+If the difference per position measured in portfolio currency doesn't match a whole number of units (see the previous step), the system adjusts the trade orders following the logic defined in the rebalancing settings in FA Back preferences.
 Trade orders are recalculated based on:

 Amount (using the calculated number of units and difference, and recalculating the unit price)